stclaird/cloud-iam-self-serve/README.md

 ### 2. IAM Deployer Role

-Create an IAM role named `IAMAsCodeDeployer` in each AWS account you want to manage:
+Create an IAM role named `AWSSelfServeDeployer` in each AWS account you want to manage:

 ```json
 {